winsoft666/NSIS-UI-Plugin/README.md

 NSIS-UI-Plugin use Qt as UI library by default.

-The Qt installer will add the `QtDIR` system environment variable as Qt install direcotry.
+The Qt installer will add the `QtDIR` system environment variable as Qt install directory.
 If it not add automatically, you need to add it manually.

 4. Compile NSIS-UI-Plugin

-After installing the above dependencies, then compile `NSIS-UI-Plugin\NSIS-UI-Plugin.vcxproj` project, Visual Studio's After Build Event will copy target file(Debug: `nsQtPluginD.dll` Release: `nsPlugin.dll`) to NSIS plugin direcotry(`NSIS_DIR\Plugins\x86-unicode`).
+After installing the above dependencies, then compile `NSIS-UI-Plugin\NSIS-UI-Plugin.vcxproj` project, Visual Studio's After Build Event will copy target file(Debug: `nsQtPluginD.dll` Release: `nsPlugin.dll`) to NSIS plugin directory(`NSIS_DIR\Plugins\x86-unicode`).

 5. Generate Test Setup

-`VimeoSetup` direcotry is sample about how to use NSIS-UI-Plugin.
+`VimeoSetup` directory is sample about how to use NSIS-UI-Plugin.

 ```txt
 App                     -- Place the files that need to be packaged into the installer